CsuYuzhigang/TBD/README.md

 ### Model Evaluation

-After training the model, you can evaluate the model by running the following command as a example:
+After training the model, you can evaluate the model by running the following command as an example:

 ```python evaluate.py --dataset_name Infectious --model_name TBD --negative_sample_strategy inductive --num_runs 5 --gpu 0 --load_best_configs```